Kanahiro/gh-pages-rest-api/README.md

 User can access datas of JSON file as if REST API server

 ## Sample
-Now sample.json is in it and have following structure.
+Now sample.json is in ./json and have following structure.

 ```json